xcjian/GGSP-detection/Readme.md

 ## Introduction

-This code provides the implementation of the paper "A Graph Signal Processing Perspective of Network Multiple Hypothesis Testing with False Discovery Rate Control" by xxx.
-The paper is available at [arXiv](https://arxiv.org/abs/xxxx.10107).
+This code provides the implementation of the paper "A Graph Signal Processing Perspective of Network Multiple Hypothesis Testing with False Discovery Rate Control".
+The paper is available [online](https://arxiv.org/abs/2408.03142).

 ## Implementation

-### Setup virtual environment

 1. Create a virtual environment and install the requirements:
 ```